brandonmichaelhunter/UMASAV/Day_1/Intro.md

   - Learn how to develop single player and multiplayer console games.
 ## Who am I???

-### I'm Digital Lead Consultant at NTT Data.
+### I'm Digital Lead Consultant at NTT Data where I write software for a living.

 ![NTT Data](https://iconape.com/wp-content/files/xv/81087/svg/ntt-data-1.svg)

-### I've been in IT world for the past 17 years where I've developed desktop, web and mobile based solutions for various industries and institutions such as Education, Local, State and Federal government agencies, Healthcare, Financial and Law Firms.
+### I've been in IT world for the past 17 years where developing software (desktop, web and mobile based) solutions for various industries and sectors and non-profit organizations.
+I've worked in the following sectors:
+- Education
+- Goverment (At the local, state and federal levels),
+- Healthcare
+- Financial and Legal inistituions.
+- IT Services

 ### I earned my bachlors degree from Indiana University of Pennsylvania in 2005 where I major in Applied Computer Science and minor in Applied Mathematics.